-This is provided by the Egglescliffe Instrumental Service.
+This is provided by external agencies.
 Teachers come to school each week to give instrumental tuition to small groups of children as well as to full classes.
 Children also have the opportunity to become members of the school choir and Stockton Schools' Choir in addition to other music ensembles.
 There is a charge for instrumental hire.